Carried out at our ‘Workshop & Service Centre’ in Kettering, on a ‘While You Wait’ Service with no appointment required.

 Denso has recently produced a chart showing that as little as 1% contamination by improper oil can reduce the dielectric properties.

-● The greatest risk is that the oil may conduct high voltage to the compressor case or connected components.
-A person may receive an electric shock if they touch the compressor or engine and an appropriate ground.
+● The greatest risk of a Hybrid Electric A/C System is that if the incorrect type of PAG Oil is used, it may conduct high voltage to the compressor case or connected components.
+A person may receive an electric shock if they touch the compressor or engine and an appropriate ground, and components will be damaged.

 ● Sensors in the compressor case can detect very small voltage leaks.
 Once a leak is detected, the control system will shut down the compressor.